Undergraduate major: BA

 The Certificate in Online Teaching requires 12 s.h. of graduate credit and is offered completely online.
 The certificate program is open to students enrolled in University of Iowa graduate degree programs and to individuals who are enrolled in the Graduate College as nondegree students.
 The certificate program develops students' skills in using technology to solve instructional problems associated with distance and time.
 The certificate's online format uses the techniques and approaches that the program teaches.
 To learn more or apply, see the Certificate in Online Teaching in the catalog.

 The Certificate in Talent Development requires 14 s.h. of graduate credit.
 The certificate is open to students enrolled in University of Iowa graduate degree programs and to individuals who are enrolled in the Graduate College as nondegree students.
-The purpose of the certificate is to increase the understanding of talented individuals, the process of talent development and the creative process, and prepare advocates for talented individuals.
+The purpose of the certificate is to increase the understanding of talented individuals, the process of talent development and the creative process, and to prepare advocates for talented individuals.
 In addition to coursework, students design a culminating original project aligned with a career objective or personal interest.
 Students may use the coursework embedded in the certificate to apply to the State of Iowa Gifted and Talented teaching endorsement.
 To learn more or apply, see the Certificate in Talent Development in the catalog.

 Professional Improvement